Are Carbon8 donations tax deductible in Australia?

-Building cattle up to be an important ingredient makes me feel like vested interests are promoting the cattle industry, especially when you consider the negative evidence about cattle and climate warming e.g. the devastating consequences of methane gas produced by cattle and the large amounts of water needed to produce protein by growing cattle.
+I keep hearing that cattle are really important to support regenerative agriculture.
+This is confusing when vested interests are promoting the cattle industry, especially when you consider the negative evidence about cattle and climate warming e.g. the devastating consequences of methane gas produced by cattle and the large amounts of water needed to produce protein by growing cattle.

 It is not just about cattle.
 Regenerative farming is about different management in a whole range of ways.
 Farming can be destructive or regenerative whether it involves animals or not.
 In fact farming for plant based produce can be full of chemicals and destructive practices too.
 We do know that farming to grow food for animals in feedlots can be very destructive but grazing animals in a holistic way can be very regenerative.
 There is a saying, "It is not the cow, it is the how!"
 Some areas are not suited to farming for plants at all so these areas rely on animals managed the right way to regenerate.
 We also know that by putting carbon back into farm land we grow a lot better, nutrient rich food.
 With higher nutrients we can eat less food to sustain our bodies.
 This means less area needed to grow the food.
 This is true whether you choose to eat meat or not.
 Healing our food-chain is important in a lot of different ways.